Period stigma and shame can be found everywhere but an extreme form of period shaming called Chhaupadi is stilkl practiced in parts of Nepal.

 More than a third of UK women have experienced period shaming, through bullying, isolation or ‘time of the month’ jokes.
 That same stigma is thwarting women’s attempts to make themselves safe and comfortable during menstruation.

-In Nepal, where ActionAid works, girls are being banished from their homes once a month with no access to proper sanitation or security.
+In Nepal, a practice known as chhaupadi banishes girls from their homes once a month with no access to proper sanitation or security.

 “People think that if a menstruating girl touches people, then the people will get ill,” said Geeta.
 “Or if she touches grass or crops, the crops will die.”